pyranges/pyrle/README.md

 ## TODO

+- Write tests that generate random vectors and compares the results from pyrle and S4Vectors.
 - Unit-tests
 - Test that works in multi-cpu code (pickling)
-- Add more operations (minus, multiply, divide)
+- Add more operations (multiply, divide)
 - Make some repetitive code-patterns inline functions
 - Function that makes pandas df into Rle, like S4Vectors coverage